“A trio of secluded, whitewashed villas for 2-6, minutes from a pretty beach in the heart of the mesmerising Costa Smeralda”

 Two minutes' drive away is Abbiadori, a small town with a well-stocked supermarket and fresh fish counter.
 There is also a gourmet deli for local delicacies and fantastic wine.

-Behind the local beach, Li Capriciolli sells drinks, coffee and ice cream, plus specialities such as Spaghetti alla Bottarga (fish roe) or Calamari Fritti.
+For eating out, Li Capriciolli, behind the local beach, sells drinks, coffee and ice cream, plus specialities such as Spaghetti alla Bottarga (fish roe) or Calamari Fritti.
 Bar Baretto is perfect for an early evening pizza and Aperol Spritz.
+You can also walk 10 minutes to Hotel Capriccioli, for dinner in their restaurant.

 We’d also recommend driving 5 minutes up the hill to Frades La Terrazzo for amazing sunset views over the bay, a chilled DJ set and delicious antipasti with local wine.
 Equally good is neighbouring restaurant Belvedere, which serves Sardinian specialities like suckling pig and Sardinian lobster.